 Following the completion of at least of year of clinical work, students may be prepared to apply to graduate PNP programs.
 The Pediatric Nursing Certification Board (PNCB) provides lists of recognized graduate programs in PNP-AC and PNP-PC.

 Please note that while a BSN is a typical prerequisite for graduate PNP programs—especially for online PNP programs—there are exceptions.
 Referred to as direct entry, alternate entry, bridge, or accelerated programs, some PNP graduate schools may accept candidates with associate degrees (i.e., ADN-prepared) or those with non-nursing bachelor’s degrees.
-The American Association of Community Colleges (AACC) has a list of RN-to-MSN programs for candidates for associate degrees, and the American Association of Colleges of Nursing (AACN) offers a list of “accelerated” BSN and MSN programs for non-nursing bachelor’s graduates.
+The American Association of Colleges of Nursing (AACN) offers a list of “accelerated” BSN and MSN programs for non-nursing bachelor’s graduates.

 In any case, aspiring PNPs should expect to complete at least a master’s degree.
 According to CareerOneStop (2015)—a data group sponsored by the U.S. Department of Labor—77.8 percent of all NPs have master’s degrees, and 12.7 hold doctoral or professional degrees.
 For both MSN and DNP degree options, admissions committees for PNP graduate programs typically call for the following:

 - Official university transcripts